BYLAWS OF THE

 5.7 Resignation: An officer may resign at any time by giving written notice to the Board of Directors, the President or the Executive Director of the Corporation.
 The officer must specify in the notice, from what position they are resigning.
 The resignation shall take effect upon receipt thereof by the Board of Directors, or such officer, and the acceptance of the resignation shall not be necessary to make it effective.

 6.1 The Corporation shall indemnify all Directors, Officers, and employees of the Corporation to the full extent permitted or required by applicable law.
 The foregoing right of indemnification shall not be exclusive of any other rights to which any such person may be entitled as a matter of law or which may be lawfully granted to him and the indemnification hereby granted by the Corporation shall be in addition to, and not in restriction or limitation of, any other privilege or power that the Corporation may lawfully exercise with respect to the indemnification or reimbursement of Directors, Officers, or employees.
+These provisions shall apply to both derivative and no-derivative actions to the extent permissible under applicable law.
 The Corporation shall purchase and maintain all necessary insurance coverage to the extent permitted by Section 726 of the New York Not-For-Profit Corporation Law.

 7.1 Except as otherwise required by law, the Directors, Officers, and employees of the Corporation shall not be personally liable for any debt, liability or obligation of the Corporation.
 All persons, corporations, or other entitles extending credit to, contracting with, or having any claim against, the Corporation, may look only to the funds and property of the Corporation for the payment of any such contracts or claim, or for the payment of any debt, damages, judgment or decree, or of any money that may otherwise become due or payable to them from the Corporation.